Date: Thursday, 23 March 2023; 63rd Anniversary.

-Objectives: The World Meteorological Day is annually held on March 23 to remember the establishment of World Meteorological Organization on that date in 1950.
-The day also highlights the contribution that National Meteorological and Hydrological Services make to the safety and well-being of society.
+The World Meteorological Day is annually held on March 23 to remember the establishment of World Meteorological Organization on that date in 1950.
+The day also highlights the contribution of meteorological and hydrological services to the safety and well-being of human societies.

 Without the data collected by the World Meteorological Organization, it would be impossible to get accurate daily weather forecasts.
 The World Meteorological Organization plays a crucial role in contributing to people’s safety and welfare.
 Its work is important in providing food security, water resources and transport.
 The meteorological data help us track climate damage, plan our whole days, and warn us about natural disasters.
 Because of the WMO, we can predict huge storms with enough time for people to evacuate or make the necessary storm preparations.

-Inception: It was first officially held on 23 March 1961
+The first World Meteorological Day was officially held on 23 March 1961.

 In 1873, the International Meteorological Organization was established in Vienna, Austria, which aimed to establish meteorological station networks and improve weather forecasts.